 Delta-8 THC contains psychoactive properties and can absolutely make you feel high.
 That said, it’s about half as potent as Delta-9 THC, so you can expect a milder high with Delta-8.

-While everyone is different, many of those who have tried Delta-8 have reported feeling a mild euphoria, uplifted mood, better sleep quality, and pain relief from chronic aches.
+While everyone is different, many of those who have tried Delta-8 have reported feeling mild euphoria, uplifted mood, better sleep quality, and pain relief from chronic aches.

 Although in its early stages of research, this cannabinoid has been reported to benefit the body and mind in the following ways: Smoother psychoactive experiences, appetite stimulation, neuro-protection, sounder sleep cycles, Digestive support, relaxation, and relief from discomfort.